 9.3.9.5.1.3.
 For different analyzer technologies different interference components shall be considered.
-The instrument manufacturer shall use good technical judgement for checking and reporting gases interfering on target components as this depends on the wavelengths used to measure the target component.
+The instrument manufacturer shall use good engineering judgement for checking and reporting gases interfering on target components as this depends on the wavelengths used to measure the target component.

-It is allowable to run interference gases separately for each individual component or as a mixed gas.
+Multi-component span gas or span mixtures that incorporates the target interference species and the specifications included in paragraph 9.3.3. of this annex shall be used.

 9.3.9.5.1.4.
 The levels of the interference gases should be at least as high as expected during the emission tests.
 If the interference gas levels are higher than the maximum levels expected during testing, it is allowable to scale down each observed interference value.

 9.3.9.5.1.5.
-Allow all gases to stabilise, then record 30 seconds of data and calculate the arithmetic mean.
-The combined interference shall be less than [2 per cent of full scale] or 2 ppm, whichever is larger.
+Allow gas to stabilise, then record 30 seconds of data and calculate the arithmetic mean.
+The combined interference shall be less than 2 per cent of the measured value or 2 ppm, whichever is larger.

-9.3.9.5.1.6.
-The instrument manufacturer shall declare, in an “Analyzer compliance declaration”, which gases interfere with measured components and how strong the expected interference is depending on the fuel type and based on concentrations which can be generally expected at emission tests.

-The instrument manufacturer shall specify for which range of fuel types the interferences specification applies.
-Especially spectrometer evaluations, like FTIR, may be tuned for individual fuel types (e.g.: Gasoline, Diesel, H2, ethanol, or others).

-The analyzer compliance declaration shall at least include:

-- Analyzer type.

-- Analyzer accuracy, noise, drift and repeatability specifications

-- Required intervals between calibration and zero/span drift checks.

-- Range of ambient conditions covered.

-- Cross sensitivity specifications.
-Which gases exist cross sensitivities and how the maximum interferences are.

-- The concentration/s of the gas/es used to check potential interferences.

-- Types of fuels and fuel mixtures for which the specifications apply.

-- In cases, where different analytical evaluation methods are applied, the definition which evaluation method shall be used, depending on the fuel used and test application.

-On request of the authority, engineering data shall be made available, which are the base for such a compliance declaration.

 9.3.9.6.
-QCL interference check
+QCL-IR interference check

-Due to the physical properties of a QCL analyzer interferences between some gases are possible.
+Due to the physical properties of a QCL-IR analyzer interferences between some gases are possible.
 The interference test shall be performed for the gas analyzers upon initial installation.

 Linearisation shall be done, as specified by the instrument manufacturer, at least annually or after major service intervals.

-The spectral resolution of the laser or target wavelength shall be within 0.5 per cm in order to minimise cross interference from other gases present in the exhaust gas.
+The spectral resolution of the laser or target wavelength shall have a nominal value ≤ 0.5 cm-1 in order to minimise cross interference from other gases present in the exhaust gas.

 9.3.9.6.1.
 Procedure

 9.3.9.6.1.1.
-Start the QCL analyzer and wait long enough until all temperatures and pressures have reached their operation value.
+Start the QCL-IR analyzer and wait long enough until all temperatures and pressures have reached their operation value.

 9.3.9.6.1.2.
 Use a span gas to get a reference value for the measured component.
 Allow the analyzer to stabilise its reading.
 After that, record its output for 30 seconds and calculate the arithmetic mean of this data.
 If the span gas is created by vaporising a liquid, avoid condensation at all parts of the system.

 9.3.9.6.1.3.
 For different analyzer technologies different interference components shall be considered.
-The instrument manufacturer must use good technical judgement for checking and reporting gases interfering on target components as this depends on the wavelengths used to measure the target component
+The instrument manufacturer must use good engineering judgement for checking and reporting gases interfering on target components as this depends on the wavelengths used to measure the target component

-Interference checks may be performed using gas mixtures or separate gases for each component.
+Multi-component span gas or span mixtures that incorporates the target interference species and the specifications included in paragraph 9.3.3. of this annex shall be used..